 A Brief History Of Our Company.
 Henry Vogt Machine Co. was founded as a small machine shop in Louisville, Kentucky in 1880.
-Today, Vogt Tube Ice, LLC is one of the world's leading producers of ice-making equipment.

 In 1938, Vogt built the first Tube-Ice® machine and revolutionized the ice-making industry.
-Our first "sized-ice" machine quickly replaced the old can-ice plants, which required hard labor and large amounts of floor space for freezing, cutting, and crushing ice by hand.
+Our first "sized-ice" machine quickly replaced the old canice plants, which required much hard labor and large amounts of floor space for freezing, cutting, and crushing ice by hand.